petrelharp/ftprime_ms/README.md

 The results in this paper were generated with what ultimately became msprime version 0.5.0.
 The current version of msprime (0.6.x) contains a faster and more streamlined version of the algorithm that gives the same results.

+## Algorithm reference implementations

+We provide some reference implementations of the algorithms described in the paper.
+To ensure that these will work as easily as possible in the future, they require mprime >= 0.6.0.

+* The file ``sims/simplify-alg.py`` contains a direct Python implementation of the simplify algorithm (algorithm S).

+* The file ``sims/wf-figures.py`` contains a direct Python implementation of Wright-Fisher forwards time simulation (algorithm W).